 Reason #10.
 You are comfortable exposing your personal credit history to identity theft when you lose your personal credit card while running a business errand.

-True, your business credit card, whether it's Capital One® Spark® Miles for Business or another card, could be stolen or lost while running a business errand – but our point is, if you're putting all of your business and personal expenses on one personal card, and your employees are using it, you are asking a lot of that personal credit card – and yourself.
+True, your business credit card, whether it's Capital One® Spark® Miles for Business (This card is not currently available on CardRatings) or another card, could be stolen or lost while running a business errand – but our point is, if you're putting all of your business and personal expenses on one personal card, and your employees are using it, you are asking a lot of that personal credit card – and yourself.

 Among other things, you're increasing the odds that something goes wrong with identity theft, you're making it harder to keep business and personal expenses separate and you're missing out on chances to save money and earn rewards on business expenses.
 Better hope that charmed life really is a thing...

 So, there you have it, we agree with the naysayers – it would be ridiculous to get a business credit card.

 P.S.
 We know there are at least a few folks out there who, in spite of all the reasons above, are still interested in making a business credit card part of their small business success, so we went ahead and curated a list of the best small business credit cards.
 You know, for those of you who are interested in that kind of thing.